compiler-research/CppInterOp/README.md

 </div>

 ## CppInterOp Introduction
-The CppInterOp library provides a minimalist approachfor other languages to identify C++ entities (variables, classes, etc.).
+The CppInterOp library provides a minimalist approach for other languages to bridge C++ entities (variables, classes, etc.).
 This enables interoperability with C++ code, bringing the speed and efficiency of C++ to simpler, more interactive languages like Python.